ICAS Foundation Programme (Financial / Mentoring Assistance)

 Our full eligibility criteria can be found on our website.

-- Applications for the ICAS Foundation programme can be made by downloading the application form and guidelines from the ICAS Foundation website at www.icasfoundation.org.uk .
+- Applications can be made using the online application form and guidelines from the ICAS Foundation website at www.icasfoundation.org.uk .

 Applications open each Spring for entry in the next academic year.

 The closing date for completed applications in this academic cycle is 31st May 2023.
 CLOSED NOW UNTIL SPRING 2024

 Applications will be considered by the ICAS Foundation Trustees and other advisors that they consider appropriate.
 Foundation programme applicants who are put forward will be asked to provide more detailed information about their financial circumstances.
 Applicants who are eligible and approved in principle will be invited to attend a final stage informal interview, where their application will be discussed in more detail before funding is confirmed.